uk-gov-mirror/defra.ivory/README.md

 `$ npm install`

-Currently this will just build the `govuk-frontend` sass and create a default .env file if one doesn't already exist.
-But may be extended to include other build tasks as needed (e.g. client-side js using browserify or webpack etc.)

 If installing on a Windows machine you may encounter an error when running `$ npm install` relating to your OS not being able to run the Bash scripts which are part of the installation.
-Should you have this problem first ensure that you have installed [Git for Windows](https://gitforwindows.org/).
+Should you have this problem first ensure that you have installed [Git for Windows](https://gitforwindows.org).
 Then run the command `$ npm config set script-shell %userprofile%\cmder\vendor\git-for-windows\bin\bash` followed by `$ npm install`.

 Now the application is ready to run: